-In 2020, GHG emissions in this category amounted to 0.84 Mt of CO2-eq., which is equal to that in 2019 and 27.7% higher than in 1990.
+In 2021, GHG emissions amounted to 0.93Mt of CO2-eq, increased by 10% compared to 2020 and 41.9% higher than in 1990.

 3.2.8.1.3 Chemicals (CRF category 1.A.2.c)

 The key products of the chemical industry in Ukraine are ammonia, mineral fertilizers (carbamide, ammonium nitrate, and others), acids (sulfuric, nitric, and others), soda, as well as plastics and rubber products.
 The chemical industry is one of the largest industrial consumers of natural gas in Ukraine after the thermal power industry and the ferrous industry.
 Natural gas used for production of ammonia is accounted for in IPPU according to [1].